Pink Lemonade Recipe

 Stories abound about the origins of pink lemonade, but at its core, the fruit drink is just regular lemonade dyed pink with some kind of natural or artificial red coloring.
 We chose the all-natural route by making a raspberry-infused simple syrup and adding just the right amount to freshly squeezed lemonade to give it a rosy hue without overpowering the lemon flavor.

-Game plan: You can make the raspberry syrup up to 1 week ahead and store it in the refrigerator in a container with a tightfitting lid.
+Game plan: You can make the raspberry syrup up to 1 week ahead and refrigerate it in a container with a tightfitting lid.

 For the raspberry syrup: